francisecleviaCI/whiling-away/README.md

 ### Setup

 For this exercise, we don't need to run tests.
-There arent' any!
+There aren't any!
 We will only use the command `node main.js` in the terminal, and see what gets printed out.